Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 [unresolved-questions]: #unresolved-questions

-I do not currently have any unresolved questions around this RFC.
+- There is one large question to be answered: What do we do if the user needs to send a large amount of data in an RPC?
+Say, for example, they need to send a large string of text to display to the client that exceeds the MTU size (say, for example, server patch notes, or perhaps even user chat).
+As written here, the buffer is not allowed to expand to accommodate that - do we place the burden on the user to split their text into multiple RPCs that all stay within that specified limit, or will we offer special behavior in our implementation of RPCs to allow the message to be split across multiple buffers and reconcile that ourselves on the receiving end before invoking the RPC?

 # Future possibilities

 [future-possibilities]: #future-possibilities

+One thing that may be beneficial in the future is to create a separation at the transport level between NetworkChannel and NetworkDelivery - NetworkChannel would become an MLAPI SDK concept instead of a transport concept, and would be added to the message header for each message, while the Transport's API would be changed so sending is done using the NetworkDelivery value instead of the NetworkChannel value.
+This would allow for more intelligent batching - right now, even if two channels have the same NetworkDelivery behavior, we can't put them in the same buffer because that would wipe out the information about which channels are used for which messages, since that's encoded at the transport level for the whole batch.
+With this change, we could have one send queue per delivery mechanism - one shared queue for ReliableSequenced, UnreliableSequenced, and ReliableFragmentedSequenced so that they all remain sequenced relative to each other in the buffers, and then separate queues for Reliable and Unreliable.
+We would then only ever have to interrupt a buffer before it's full when switching between the three Sequenced delivery types, while Reliable and Unreliable would always be able to go in the same buffer, and different channels of the same delivery type would also be able to share buffers without losing channel identifier information on the receiving side.

-I believe this RFC represents a fairly comprehensive plan for handling serialization in a high-performance, zero-allocation approach.
+Other than that, I believe this RFC represents a fairly comprehensive plan for handling serialization in a high-performance, zero-allocation approach.
 Aside from the possibility of incorporating jobification (which is an open question - not to be answered by this RFC - as to determine what parts of our codebase can find value from jobification and whether it will be beneficial or detrimental to move serialization to jobs after this work is done - the cost of the context switch to a job thread may actually be more expensive than the serialization itself after these changes), I have no current thoughts on future work to add to this.